 Teams must have at least one GSD student and may include students from across Harvard and other universities.
 First, second, and sometimes honorable mention prizes are awarded to projects in amounts up to $20K.

-Course work completed during the Spring 2023 and Fall 2023 semesters is eligible for the 2024 review cycle.
-A committee comprised of faculty members from each department will select a shortlist of candidates who will participate in a review and then be asked to submit a revised application, incorporating feedback from the conversation, in March 2024.
-The faculty committee, department chairs, and dean will review the revised submissions and select the prize recipients in May 2024.
-Submissions are due by 12:00 pm EST on Friday, January 12, 2024.
+Course work completed during the Spring 2024 and Fall 2024 semesters is eligible for the 2024-25 review cycle.
+A committee comprised of faculty members from each department will select a shortlist of candidates who will participate in a review and then be asked to submit a revised application, incorporating feedback from the conversation, in March 2025.
+The faculty committee, department chairs, and dean will review the revised submissions and select the prize recipients in May 2025.

-The 2023–24 competition committee is composed of faculty from all departments, including Mohsen Mostafavi (committee chair), Jungyoon Kim, George Legendre, David Fixler, Anne-Marie Lubenau, and Rick Peiser and Frank Apeseche (special advisors).
+The 2023–24 competition committee was composed of faculty from all departments, including Mohsen Mostafavi (committee chair), Jungyoon Kim, George Legendre, David Fixler, Anne-Marie Lubenau, and Rick Peiser and Frank Apeseche (special advisors).

 Students who are interested in learning more about the prize are also welcome to attend an informational session this fall.